ThalesGroup/CipherTrust_Application_Protection/pkcs11/csharp/README.md

      v2.7 ... use version 2.7 header

-The program VPkcs11_Sample consists of the main program whose source code can be found in Program.cs and ten other source code files. each of which contains a sample class for a particular functionality, e.g. encryption or signing.
+The program CADP_PKCS11_Samples consists of the main program whose source code can be found in Program.cs and ten other source code files. each of which contains a sample class for a particular functionality, e.g. encryption or signing.
 Two other source files, Settings.cs and Sample_Helpers.cs, contain global settings, Native PKCS11 library path and helper functions, respectively.
 ## Native PKCS11 library path(Default path)
 ### For windows:
-    C:\Program Files\Vormetric\DataSecurityExpert\Agent\pkcs11\bin\vorpkcs11.dll
+    C:\Program Files\CipherTrust\CADP_for_C\libcadp_pkcs11.dll
 ### For Linux:
-    /opt/vormetric/DataSecurityExpert/agent/pkcs11/lib/libvorpkcs11.so
+    /opt/CipherTrust/CADP for C/libcadp_pkcs11.so

 User can modify the native PKCS11 library path according to their platform.

 ## How to enable pkcs11 interop level log
 Uncomment the following lines from Settings.cs to generate the PKCS11 interop level log